canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.

-The name used by the Open Source Initiative.
+The name used by the Open Source Initiative (OSI).
 Open source software is defined in the [Open Source Definition](https://opensource.org/docs/osd) by ten criteria.

 #### Disambiguation